babywhale321/squirrelmail-install-script/README.md

 # squirrelmail-install-script
-A simple bash script to have the basics installed on ubuntu 20.04
+A simple bash script to have the basics installed on ubuntu

+This script installs the most recent versions of

+squirrelmail (1.5.2-svn) , php , apache , mariadb , postfix , dovecot

  # Tested: